inveniosoftware/invenio/docs/tutorials/build-a-repository.rst

 bootstrapped your instance, run it and created a record, let's have a deep dive at the various files and folders that were generated and what they do.

+The generated skeleton is our default recommendation, however you are completely free to adapt it as your see fit.

 Management scripts
 ------------------